of respondents said they felt they had been passed over for a job or promotion they were qualified for

 As a Black Woman, what is it like to live in a city that experts agree is the worst place for you?

-How can individuals and anchor institutions create tangible solutions?
+How can individuals and anchor institutions create tangible research focused solutions?

 Without tangible equity progress, we will hemorrhage talented Black minds and continue a long-term legacy of decline and disinvestment.